alexvking/Learning-Language-Classifier/readme.md

 The classifier works in two main modes: language and subject.

---lang will envoke language mode, which recognizes input text in the following
+<code>--lang</code> will envoke language mode, which recognizes input text in the following
 languages:
   - Czech
   - English